basham/swit-workshop-a11y/slides.md

 | — | alert |

 Notes:
 There are dozens HTML elements and dozens of roles.
 Some elements have implicit roles, some don't.
-Some roles, like alert, are not assigned to any native element, and they need to explicitly set to ever be used.
+Some roles, like alert, are not assigned to any native element, and they need to be explicitly set to ever be used.